ericodle/GRU_Classifying_GTZAN/README.md

 This script can be called to train a pre-defined neural network class on labeled MFCC data.
 Upon training completion, the user will be provided a graph of both training and validation following each train epoch.
 This graph can be useful in diagnosing neural network issues such as overfitting.

-- [ ] test_model.py
+- [ ] model_sort.py

-This script can be called to test a trained neural network on labeled MFCC data.
-Once executed, a confusion matrix image will be generated to show the user how well the neural network was able to classify each song.
+This script can be called to sort songs; intended for future work.

 - [ ] models.py